Cubulating Surface-by-free Groups: Examples of EIQ tracks

-{\bf Stairsteps in 3-manifolds: $k$ treads}\\ There is a straightforward generalization of the above construction to a stairstep with $k$ treads and $k$ risers.
-Let $v_1\cdots,v_k \in \ccs$ be a sequence of vertices in $\ccs$ forming a tight geodesic of simple closed non-separating curves $\sigma_i$ that are homologous.
-As in the above construction, let $\psi_i:S \to S$ be pseudo-Anosov homeomorphisms in the complement of $\sigma_i$.
+{\bf Stairsteps in 3-manifolds: $2$ treads}\\ Let $\sigma_1, \sigma_2$ be homologous {distinct} non-separating simple closed curves on $S$.
+Let $\psi_i:S \to S$ be pseudo-Anosov homeomorphisms in the complement of $\sigma_i$, $i=1,2$.
+As in Definition \ref{def-renpa}, the renormalized pseudo-Anosov homeomorphisms will be denoted by $\overline{\psi_i^p}$.